Golden calf: Christian views

 Justus Knecht gives two important moral points from the episode of the golden calf: 1) The Mercy of God.
 "The people of Israel had sinned horribly against God by their idolatry, and yet, at Moses’ intercession, He forgave them."
 2) Idolatry.
 "The weak people were most ungrateful and faithless to God.
 The Lord had done such great things for them!
 Only forty days before, full of holy fear, they had heard His voice and had repeatedly promised obedience to His Commandments; and now they transgressed the first and most important of them, and forsook God to worship idols.
-St Paul calls lust and covetousness idolatry.
+Saint Paul calls lust and covetousness idolatry.
 Whenever a man loves anything more than he loves God, he is guilty of idolatry."

-Islamic narrative
+Islamic views

 The incident of the worship of the golden calf is narrated in the second chapter of the Quran, named Al-Baqarah, and other works of Islamic literature.
 The Quran narrates that after they refused to enter the promised land, God decreed that as punishment the Israelites would wander for forty years.
 Moses continued to lead the Israelites to Mount Sinai for divine guidance.
-According to Islamic literature, God ordered Moses to fast for forty nights before receiving the guidance for the Israelites.(Quran 7:142) When Moses completed the fasts, he approached God for guidance.
+According to Islamic literature, God ordered Moses to fast for forty nights before receiving the guidance for the Israelites.
+When Moses completed the fasts, he approached God for guidance.
 During this time, Moses had instructed the Israelites that Aaron was to lead them.

 The Israelites grew restless, since Moses had not returned to them, and after thirty days, a man the Quran names as Samiri raised doubts among the Israelites.
 Samiri claimed that Moses had forsaken the Israelites and ordered his followers among the Israelites to light a fire and bring him all the jewelry and gold ornaments they had.
 Samiri fashioned the gold into a golden calf along with the dust on which the angel Gabriel had trodden, which he proclaimed to be the God of Moses and the God who had guided them out of Egypt.
 There is a sharp contrast between the Quranic and the biblical accounts of the prophet Aaron's actions.
 The Quran mentions that Aaron attempted to guide and warn the people from worshipping the golden calf.
 However, the Israelites refused to stop until Moses had returned.
 The righteous separated themselves from the pagans.
-God informed Moses that he had tried the Israelites in his absence and that they had failed by worshipping the golden calf.
+God informed Moses that He had tested the Israelites in his absence and that they had failed by worshipping the golden calf.